prettiest trees to plant

 It is best to start with trees that are indigenous to your area.
 They are adapted to the climate and will thrive.
 That means more pest resistance and less work for you to do.

-Before you buy or plant any trees, first make sure it is not invasive.
+Before buying or planting any trees, make sure it is not invasive.

-By planting trees that are native to your region, you are promoting health within the surrounding ecosystem.
+By planting trees native to your region, you promote health within the surrounding ecosystem.
 These trees provide homes and food for wildlife of all kinds.
 Of course, without native trees, bird and butterfly populations would disappear.
 Try this guide to find the perfect trees native to your area.

 2. Plant Nut Trees